The Royal Tenenbaums: Legacy

 The narration and the way the film follows each family member was reprised in Fox's critically acclaimed television sitcom Arrested Development.
-Jason Bateman, one of the show's stars, describes the show as "The Royal Tenenbaums shot like COPS".
+Jason Bateman, who stars on the series as Michael Bluth, describes the show as "The Royal Tenenbaums shot like COPS".
 Arrested Development creator and head writer Mitchell Hurwitz said that when he saw The Royal Tenenbaums, he already had the idea for Arrested Development in mind and thought, "Well, that's it, I can't do that anymore", but subsequently changed his mind.

 Alec Baldwin, the narrator, has effusively praised the film, including it in his Top 10 Criterion Collection and calling it "arguably one of the most original movies, in tone and style, since Robert Altman's M*A*S*H".
 He also modeled his performance of the character Jack Donaghy on the television series 30 Rock after Hackman's speech and movements as Royal Tenenbaum.

-The Tenenbaums' style has been cited as an influence in fashion design, and Margot Tenenbaum has been described by Vogue as the "muse of the season" for Spring/Summer 2015 collections.
+The Tenenbaums' style has been cited as an influence in fashion design, and Margot Tenenbaum was described by Vogue as the "muse of the season" for Spring/Summer 2015 collections.

+Spanish art historian Eugenia Tenenbaum took her pseudonym from the film.